danilaplee/rust-html-parser/README.md

 ```

-to run the optional python bert environment, install the following:
+to run the optional python bert environment, do the following:

 ```
 	apt-get install redis